wso2-attic/ballerina-message-broker/docs/dev/architecture.md

 AMQP transport in the message broker is implemented using Netty as the transport framework.
 This module depends on broker-core to provide the messaging capabilities.

+### broker-coordination

+This module contains the classes providing the functionality required to support high-availability with the message broker.
+The current implementation is based on an RDBMS based coordinator election approach.

 ### launcher

 Launcher is responsible for initializing and integrating different modules used in the message broker.